Skip to Main Content

 Do These Simple Things to Avoid Gum Disease

-Gum disease is a very common issue among Canadian adults, and it’s often caused by poor oral hygiene.
-Here, our Scarborough dentists explain how poor oral hygiene leads to gum disease, and what actions you can take to avoid the condition.
+Gum disease is a very common issue affecting Canadian adults.
+It is often caused by poor oral hygiene.
+Here, our North York dentists explain how inadequate oral hygiene at home can cause gum disease and how you can avoid this condition.

 What is gum disease?

 Gum disease (also referred to as periodontal disease) is an infection of the bone and soft tissues that support the teeth.
-When you hear your dentist talking about gingivitis, this is the mildest form of gum disease, and it only affects soft tissues.
+When you hear your dentist talking about gingivitis, this is the most mild or moderate form of gum disease, and it only affects soft tissues.

 What causes gum disease?